OrangeX4/typst-pinit/README.md

   - **Migration**: you need to use a named argument `callback: (..positions) => { .. }` to specify the callback function.
   - **Migration**: you cannot use a array as a pin name.
 Now `#pinit((pin1, pin2), callback: func)` means that we use `pin1` and `pin2` as a group of pins, and the callback function will receive **a single position** (the center of the bounding box of `pin1` and `pin2`).
   - **Benefit**: you can use `#pinit(pin1, pin2, callback: func)` to query the positions of `pin1` and `pin2` separately, and `#pinit((pin1, pin2), callback: func)` to query the position of the center of the bounding box of `pin1` and `pin2`.
+- Add `pinit-fletcher-edge` function to draw a connecting line or arc in an fletcher arrow diagram.
 - Add `double-arrow` function and `pinit-double-arrow` function.
 - Add `double` argument for `pinit-point-to` and `pinit-point-from` functions.
 - Better comments and documentation.